-The New York City Bar Association supports A.9933/S.7816 because will bring about a much-needed modernization of Articles 1, 7 and 9 of the NY-UCC and bring New York up to date with comparable revisions enacted in other states.
+PURPOSE OR GENERAL IDEA OF BILL: To modernize the Uniform Commercial Code (the "UCC") and bring New York up to date with comparable revisions enacted in other states.
 Historically, New York has been a leading state for commercial law and this status generates substantial economic activity and employment in the State of New York.
 Section 5-1401 of the General Obligations Law evidences a legislative desire to permit parties who may be located outside of the State to select New York law to govern their transactions.
 Unfortunately, New York has fallen significantly behind its sister states in modernizing its commercial law.
-Forty-six states have now enacted Revised Article 1 of the UCC.
-Forty-six states have now enacted Revised Article 9 of the UCC.
-Forty-eight states have now enacted the 2010 Amendments to Article 9 of the UCC and the amendments are currently pending in the other states.
-It is time for New York to do the same.
+Forty states have now enacted Revised Article 1 of the UCC and the revision is currently pending in two other states.
+Every state other than New York has enacted the 1990 revision to Articles 3 and 4 of the UCC.
+Forty states have now enacted Revised Article 7 of the UCC and the revision is currently pending in two other states.
+Eight states have now enacted the 2010 Amendments to Article 9 of the UCC and the amendments are currently pending in five other states.

-SUMMARY OF ARTICLE 1 REVISIONS
+ARTICLE 1

+SUMMARY OF SPECIFIC PROVISIONS: Other articles of the UCC have been revised and amended to accommodate changing business practices and developments in the law, and these changes need to be reflected in an updated Article 1.
 Revised Article 1 contains many changes of a technical, non-substantive nature, such as reordering and renumbering sections and adding gender-neutral terminology.
 In addition, revised Article 1 contains several changes to add greater clarity with regard to provisions of Article 1 that have been identified as confusing or imprecise.
-Finally, revised Article 1 contains certain substantive changes where developments in the law have led to the conclusion that substantive change was needed, such as: (1) revised section 1-102 clarifies the scope of Article 1 by expressly stating that the substantive rules of Article 1 apply only to transactions within the scope of other articles of the UCC; (2) revised section 1-103 clarifies the application of supplemental principles of law with clearer distinctions as to when the UCC is preemptive; and (3) under revised Article 1, evidence of "course of performance" may be used along with course of dealing and usage of trade to interpret a contract.
+Finally, revised Article 1 contains certain substantive changes where developments in the law have led to the conclusion that substantive change was needed, such as: (1) revised section 1-102 clarifies the scope of Article 1 by expressly stating that the substantive rules of Article 1 apply only to transactions within the scope of other articles of the UCC; (2) revised section 1-103 clarifies the application of supplemental principles of law with clearer distinctions as to when the UCC is preemptive; (3) the statute of frauds requirement aimed at transactions beyond the coverage of the UCC has been deleted; and (4) under revised Article 1, evidence of "course of performance" may be used along with course of dealing and usage of trade to interpret a contract.

-Article 1 impacts every transaction governed by the UCC, including any sale of goods, any transfer of a check or other negotiable instrument, any commercial electronic funds transfer, any letter of credit, any warehouse receipt or bill of lading, any transfer of an investment security, and any credit transaction in which a security interest is taken in specific collateral.
+JUSTIFICATION: Article 1 impacts every transaction governed by the UCC, including any sale of goods, any transfer of a check or other negotiable instrument, any commercial electronic funds transfer, any letter of credit, any warehouse receipt or bill of lading, any transfer of an investment security, and any credit transaction in which a security interest is taken in specific collateral.
 These are the transactions governed by specific articles of the UCC and encompass the bulk of commercial activity in the American economy.
 The rules and definitions of Article 1 apply across these specific articles, binding these various articles together into one code.
 Because of this interrelationship, enactment of the articles discussed below without Revised Article 1 would require numerous spot amendments to those articles in order to "patch in" the appropriate Article 1 definition or rule.